 There will also be ongoing updates about opportunities to participate in events designed to teach the game, improve skills, and how to bring the game to more places such as schools and general communities.

-The camp will be held at the Forest Public Library, 210 S. Raleigh St., Forest.
+The camp is held at the Forest Public Library, 210 S. Raleigh St., Forest.
 The camp is free to all participants and is named in memory of Randy Richardson, a 1960 Forest High School graduate, who taught chess to classmates and enjoyed playing.
 A donation of $1,000 was made to the library in his memory last year to fund the first camp.

-"We had 21 children and youth to pre-register and 15 participated last year for our first time out.," said Chris Allen Baker who directed the camp and provided instruction on the game.
-"We are looking forward to hosting another great camp this year with our partners at the library.
+"In 2023, we had 21 children and youth to pre-register and 15 participated last year for our first time out.," said Chris Allen Baker who directed the camp and provided instruction on the game.
+"This year we had 13 players.
 This camp is an example of the growth and success enjoyed in bringing the opportunity of chess to Scott County in a big way."

 “We are so excited to continue this event for our community’s children in partnership with the chess club that meets here each month,” said Dianne McLaurin, branch manager.